 The reactions to the news have been mixed and troubling.
 Many feel as if the community will suffer as a result, that this will lead to many people blaming the LGBT community for, what to them, seems to be our own issue.
 The idea that our identity is the product of mental illness or inherent sin has been perpetuated for generations to the point where, in many people’s minds, these two concepts are inexplicably intertwined.
 However, the truth is more complicated than that.

-Abuse – particularly parental abuse – is what produces mental illness in LGBT people, not the experience of being LGBT+.
+Abuse – particularly parental abuse – is what produces trauma in LGBT people, not the experience of being LGBT+.
 Yes, mental illness rates tend to be higher in those who identify as LGBT, but many of these illnesses are the product of years of trauma that straight and cisgender people do not experience.
 The fact that our voices have only been listened to recently has lead to some lag in academia.

 You can see this discrepancy when you look at research done on the LGBT community, particularly with transgender people.
 This is the reason why the 2011 paper on transgender people and suicide in Sweden is problematic.
 It considers bottom surgery as the “marker” of finally becoming one’s true gender when many transgender people opt out of bottom surgery all together.
 The study doesn’t consider the financial burden of a major surgery.
 There are many reasons why it’s a poor example, but it’s often cited as an example of why treating dysphoria with surgery is problematic when it doesn’t address the real issues at all.
 And that is because there was not a single trans person involved.